Our Mission is Safety

 We wouldn't allow a friend to drive drunk, but we rarely take the keys away from our tired friends or insist that they take a nap before heading out on the road.

 is impaired driving.
 NSC has gathered research that shows:

 Adults need an average of seven to nine hours of sleep each night, but 30% report averaging less than six hours, according to the National Health Interview Survey.
 Sleep is a vital factor in overall health.

 Americans receive little education on the importance of sleep, sleep disorders and the consequences of fatigue, but

-How much is fatigue costing your workplace?
-Get a tailored estimate with this tool developed by NSC and Brigham Health Sleep Matters Initiative.
+Calculate your costs with this tool developed by NSC and Brigham Health Sleep Matters Initiative.

 More than 16% of fatal crashes involve a drowsy driver.
 More than one in three workers report being fatigued.
 Watch to learn more.